gavincoelho/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Summary

 A convoluted neural network was created using a LeNet architecture to successfully classify German traffic signs.
+To improve the model and reduce overfitting the data could be augmented to increase the number of training samples.